Ohio to New Hampshire Car Shipping (2025 Cost Guide)

 Transporting your vehicle to New Hampshire

-About 22 million people are living in the Granite State of New Hampshire.
+About 22 million people are living in the Granite State.
 New Hampshire has warm, humid summers, and long, cold, and snowy winters.
 Winters are cold and snowy throughout the state, and especially severe in the northern and mountainous areas.
 Average annual snowfall ranges from 60 inches to over 100 inches across the state.

 FAQ

-Does someone have to be present when picking up my car in Ohio and when dropping off my car in New Hampshire?
+Does someone have to be present when you ship a car for pickup in Ohio and delivery in New Hampshire?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Ohio and when dropping it off in New Hampshire.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Ohio and when dropping it off in New Hampshire.

-Do you need car insurance when shipping your car from Ohio to New Hampshire?
+Do you need car insurance when shipping your car from Ohio to New Hampshire?toggle

 If you’re not driving the vehicle from Ohio to New Hampshire, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to New Hampshire, which you should verify before loading your car in Ohio.